How to create more professional Claude skills with 8 content layers

 This article delves into the issue of AI "freewheeling" when using Claude Skills and presents a comprehensive solution: the 8-Layer Framework.
 This is a SKILL.md structure that helps clearly define the AI's role, context, inputs/outputs, rule set, and workflow.
 Additionally, the article introduces how to use Reference Files to help the AI learn real-world tone and style, ensuring consistent and user-aligned results.

-You already know what skills are in Claude and have tried creating a few, but the results are still inconsistent.
-Sometimes the AI does exactly what you want, but other times it 'freewheels' in a completely different direction.
-The problem often isn't entirely with Claude; it lies in your SKILL.md file: missing layers, no order, or cramming everything into one long, unstructured paragraph.
+You already know what Skills are in Claude and have created a few — but the results are still inconsistent.
+Sometimes the AI does exactly what you had in mind, and other times it goes completely off the rails.
+The problem usually isn't Claude itself.
+It's your SKILL.md file: missing layers, no clear order, or everything crammed into one long unstructured block of text.

-The 8-Layer Framework is how the 4aivn team shares to address that, by breaking down skills into clear layers, from foundational to operational.
-Here, our team applies skills to deliver quality articles to you, and you can absolutely apply them to solve your own problems.
-But it needs to be said directly that this is only Prompt Engineering, just one part of a larger picture.
-For our team, this part helps us clearly assign tasks to the AI, but to produce truly high-quality articles that resonate with readers' psychology, follow conversion formulas, and meet our set standards, there's still much more to learn.
+The 8-Layer Framework is how the 4AIVN team addresses that — by breaking a Skill down into distinct layers, from foundational to operational.
+We use this framework internally to produce the articles you read on 4AIVN, and you can absolutely apply it to whatever problem you're solving.
+That said, it needs to be said plainly: this is Prompt Engineering, and it's only one piece of a larger picture.
+For our team, it's the piece that helps us assign tasks to AI clearly — but producing articles that genuinely resonate with readers, follow conversion frameworks, and meet our editorial standards still requires a lot more than this alone.

-SKILL.md, of course, looks quite similar to the long prompts many people have used with ChatGPT, Gemini, and Claude in 2024: "You are a copywriter expert with 10 years of experience, write articles using the PAS structure, empathetic tone, forbidden to use words like breakthrough, perfect solution..."
-After typing, chatting, closing, and opening a new chat next time, you have to instruct it all over again from the beginning.
+SKILL.md looks a lot like the long prompts many people were writing for ChatGPT, Gemini, and Claude back in 2024: "You are a copywriter with 10 years of experience, write using the PAS framework, empathetic tone, never use words like breakthrough or perfect solution..."
+You type it out, finish the chat, close the window — and the next time you open a new session, you have to explain everything again from scratch.

-Skills are different in that they are a guide you only need to write once, and Claude will understand how to work with you without needing re-explanation in each session.
-And now everything changes: a prompt defines what needs to be done this time, while a skill defines how to work in the long term.
-A common problem here is that many people write SKILL.md like a long prompt, cramming everything into one paragraph without layering.
-Claude can read it, but when it encounters a new situation beyond what you've listed, it lacks a conceptual framework to process it.
-That's why the results are often messy.
+Skills are different precisely because they are a guide you only need to write once, and Claude will understand how to work with you without needing re-explanation each session.
+The distinction is this: a prompt defines what needs to be done this time, while a Skill defines how to work together long-term.
+A common mistake is writing SKILL.md the same way people write long prompts — dumping everything into one block without any layering.
+Claude can read it, but when it encounters a situation you didn't explicitly list, it has no conceptual framework to fall back on.
+That's why the output ends up inconsistent.

-The 8-Layer Framework divides SKILL.md content into two groups: 4 foundational layers that help the AI know who it is and what it does, and 4 operational layers that help the AI know how it works.
+The 8-Layer Framework divides SKILL.md content into two groups: 4 foundational layers that help the AI understand who it is and what it does, and 4 operational layers that define how it actually works.

 Layer 1 – Mission

-Define the core role of this skill.
-This is the first sentence Claude reads and uses to shape all subsequent behavior.
+Define the core role of this Skill.
+This is the first thing Claude reads and uses to shape all behavior that follows.

-Example: "You are an editor specializing in writing and editing articles about AI for the 4aivn community, targeting Vietnamese people interested in AI but without a technical background."
+Example: "You are an editor specializing in writing and editing AI articles for the 4AIVN community, targeting Vietnamese readers who are interested in AI but have no technical background."

 Layer 2 – Context

-Example: "The article is published on 4aivn.com, readers primarily access it on mobile, requires short paragraphs, clear h2 h3 headings, and is approximately 1000 to 1200 words long."
+Example: "Articles are published on 4aivn.com, read primarily on mobile, requiring short paragraphs, clear H2 and H3 headings, and a length of approximately 1,000 to 1,200 words."

 Layer 3 – Input

 Define what form Claude will receive information in.
-This layer is often overlooked, leading the AI to make assumptions when the input is unclear.
+This layer is frequently skipped, which causes the AI to make assumptions whenever the input isn't explicit.

 Example: "Input can be: a single keyword, a brief of a few lines, or a ready-made outline.
-If only a keyword is received, further questions must be asked before writing."
+If only a keyword is provided, Claude must ask clarifying questions before writing."

 Layer 4 – Output

-Define what the returned result should look like in terms of format, length, and default structure.
+Define what the returned result should look like — format, length, and default structure.

-Example: "The default output is a complete article including an introduction (sapo), 3 to 4 H2 sections, and a conclusion.
-If the user only needs an outline, return a bulleted outline with a brief description of each section."
+Example: "The default output is a complete article consisting of an intro (sapo), 3 to 4 H2 sections, and a conclusion.
+If the user only needs an outline, return a bulleted outline with a short description of each section."

 This is the most important layer.
-You define the writing style, mandatory structure, and equally important, a list of things absolutely not to do.
+You define the writing style, mandatory structure, and equally critical — a list of things the AI must never do.
 The more specific, the better.

 Example:

-- The introduction (sapo) must start with a real-world situation or a surprising statistic, never with a definition.
+- The intro (sapo) must open with a real-world situation or a surprising statistic — never a definition.

-- At least 70% of H2 headings must be in question form to suit SEO, GEO, and each H2 must have at least one specific example.
+- At least 70% of H2 headings must be phrased as questions to support SEO and GEO, and each H2 must include at least one concrete example.

-- Forbidden phrases: "In the rapidly changing world of technology...", "It cannot be denied that...", "Hope the article is useful"
+- Forbidden phrases: "In the rapidly changing world of technology...", "It cannot be denied that...", "Hope you found this article useful."

-Instead of the AI immediately diving into work, you make it ask questions first.
-This layer eliminates most cases of off-target results due to the AI making assumptions about the request.
+Instead of the AI diving straight into work, this layer makes it ask questions first.
+It eliminates most cases of off-target output caused by the AI guessing at what you meant.

-Example: "Before writing any article, at least 3 questions must be asked: who is the target audience, what is the article's goal (inform/persuade/instruct), and what tone is desired (serious/approachable/neutral)."
+Example: "Before writing any article, Claude must ask at least 3 questions: who is the target audience, what is the article's goal (inform / persuade / instruct), and what tone is preferred (serious / approachable / neutral)."

 Layer 7 – Plan

-After asking enough questions, the AI must present an outline and clearly state the rules it will apply to this article before officially writing.
-You can see what it's thinking and can adjust its direction before it goes astray.
+After gathering enough information, the AI must present an outline and explicitly state the rules it will apply to this specific article before writing begins.
+You can see its thinking and redirect it before it goes the wrong way.

-Example: "After receiving sufficient information, present: (1) a complete outline with a brief description of each section, (2) the main keywords and related keywords prioritized for this article."
+Example: "After receiving sufficient information, present: (1) a complete outline with a brief description of each section, (2) the primary keywords and related keywords prioritized for this article."

 Layer 8 – Agreement

-Only when the user confirms agreement with the plan will the AI begin writing.
-Without this step, layers 6 and 7 are merely ceremonial, as the AI could still arbitrarily start after presenting the outline.
+Only when the user confirms agreement with the plan does the AI begin writing.
+Without this step, Layers 6 and 7 become ceremonial — the AI can still start writing on its own after presenting the outline.

-Example: "After presenting the outline, wait for user confirmation or requests for revisions.
-Only begin writing the complete article upon receiving a clear signal of agreement."
+Example: "After presenting the outline, wait for the user to confirm or request revisions.
+Only begin writing the full article upon receiving a clear signal of approval."

-- Begin with Layer 1 and Layer 5 to clearly define the AI's role and rule set.
-Just these two layers will make the most significant difference compared to a regular prompt.
-Test it with 1 to 2 real-world requests to see if the output is correct.
+- Start with Layer 1 and Layer 5 to establish the AI's role and rule set.
+Just these two layers will produce a more noticeable improvement than any regular prompt.
+Test it with one or two real requests and check whether the output is on target.

 - Once Layer 5 is stable, add Layer 6 to make the AI ask questions first.
-You'll immediately realize what information you often omit when assigning tasks, then add Layers 7 and 8 to close the control loop.
+You'll quickly notice what information you tend to leave out when assigning tasks — then add Layers 7 and 8 to close the control loop.

-- Layers 2, 3, and 4 should be added when you notice the AI is making incorrect assumptions about the environment, input format, or output structure; these are signs that additions are needed.
+- Add Layers 2, 3, and 4 when you notice the AI making wrong assumptions about the environment, input format, or output structure — those are the signs that these layers are needed.

-After using skills for a while, you'll notice a new problem: the AI follows the correct structure and rules, but something about the brand is still missing, requiring further edits.
-The tone might be correct but not quite like yours, the structure might be right but not as familiar as your old articles.
+After using Skills for a while, you'll run into a new problem: the AI follows the right structure and the right rules, but something about the brand voice still isn't quite there — you still end up editing.
+The tone is correct but doesn't sound like you.
+The structure is right but doesn't feel as familiar as your older articles.

 What are References in SKILL.md?

 References are supplementary files you place alongside SKILL.md.
-They contain things that are too long or too specific to fit into the rule set, but which the AI needs to read in certain situations.
+They contain things that are too long or too specific to fit inside the rule set, but which the AI needs to read under certain conditions.

-For content writers, the most useful type of Reference is approved output—the complete articles you've been satisfied with—used as reference samples so the AI can learn your actual tone and style instead of just reading abstract rules.
+For content writers, the most useful type of Reference is approved output — complete articles you've been satisfied with — used as reference samples so the AI can learn your actual tone and style rather than just reading abstract rules.

 Folder structure: